nevella/alcina/doc/code-conventions.md

 - Top-level `Feature_ContextMenu` is fine (encouraged) (and note the underscore - indiciates namespacing prefix).
   But inner classes of `Feature_ContextMenu` should be `Copy` - not `Feature_Copy`.
 This is a compromise between IDE ease-of-location and keep-names-non-redundant (the prefix aids the former)

+  Inner classes _may_ be prefixed with \_ if the class is the same name as a UI class (dev call, depends how often the UI class would be navigated to by name)

+- Package-level (non-public) classes follow the same rules as inner classes - avoid full prefixing